Documentation Index

 /api/deployment-oauth/vercel/authorize/api/deployment-oauth/netlify/authorize

 orchestrator/app/routers/deployment_oauth.py exchanges the code, encrypts the token with the Fernet key in deployment_encryption.py, and persists a DeploymentCredential row.
-Vercel uses PKCE; pass team_id in metadata for team accounts.Rotate a credential by reconnecting from the same Settings card.
-The old row is updated in place, so any targets already bound to it stay connected.
+Vercel uses PKCE; pass team_id in metadata for team accounts.Architecture Panel usage

 Open the Architecture Panel